BME-SolarBoatTeam/sbt-backend/README.md

-# BME SolarBoatTeam - Backend
+# BME Solar Boat Team - Backend

 _This is an exam project for a small group of students._<br />